Our equine bailiffs had a difficult task in the greater London area. The job was to move and detain off site around 8 horses.

 The owner telephoned us and was very abusive and threatening.
 We deal with the situations on a daily basis so managed the conflict.
 We agreed to let him have the horses back subject to standard conditions allowed by law.

 Whilst the horses were out of the field the landowner arranged for the field to be ploughed to prevent them being brought back.

 The horse owner wanted to meet us and pay cash at the handover.
 A request we refused for safety issues.

 The horse owner eventually paid the full costs of the operation, including the cost of delivering them back to a neutral location, directly into our bank account.
 He provided proof of ownership and gave his details.

 We arranged for the horses to be delivered back to an agreed neutral location in the presence of the Police.

-Enforcement Bailiffs Ltd has over twenty five years experience in in removing fly grazing horses.
+Quality Bailiffs has over twenty five years of experience in in removing fly grazing horses.

 Read more information about our fly grazing horse eviction service.